ByAUJay

 What is MEV?

-Miner Extractable Value (MEV) refers to the additional profit miners, validators, or sequencers can extract by strategically ordering, including, or excluding transactions within a block.
-Unlike traditional transaction fees, MEV encompasses profits from arbitrage, front-running, and transaction reordering.
+Miner Extractable Value (MEV) is essentially the extra profit that miners, validators, or sequencers can pull in by cleverly ordering, including, or leaving out transactions in a block.
+This goes a bit beyond the usual transaction fees we’re used to; MEV includes profits made from things like arbitrage, front-running, and messing around with the order of transactions.

 Why MEV Matters for DeFi Protocols

-- Economic Security: Excessive MEV extraction can destabilize networks.
+- Economic Security: When MEV extraction gets out of hand, it can really shake up the stability of networks.

-- User Trust: Front-running and sandwich attacks harm user confidence.
+- User Trust: Tactics like front-running and sandwich attacks just chip away at user confidence.

 The Evolving Landscape of MEV Risks